scipy-conference/scipy_proceedings/papers/brandon_butler/paper.rst

-bring these traits to the wider computational molecular science community through packages like mbuild and foyer which are Python packages that generalize generating initial particle configurations and force fields respectively across a variety of simulation back ends:cite:`cummings.gilmer2019, summers.etal2020`.
+bring these traits to the wider computational molecular science community through packages like mbuild and foyer which are Python packages that generalize generating initial particle configurations and force fields respectively across a variety of simulation back ends :cite:`cummings.gilmer2019, summers.etal2020`.
 This effort in increased TRUEness is one of many motivating factors for HOOMD-blue version 3.0.

 HOOMD-blue :cite:`anderson.etal2008, glaser.etal2015, anderson.etal2020`, an MD and MC simulations